-Applying the model.fit function to the three scaling solutions found in chess.df yields 9 different estimates of goodness of fit (choice, logistic and normal models for each of the three scoring systems of the basic data set).
+Applying the scaling.fits function to the three scaling solutions found in chess.df yields 9 different estimates of goodness of fit (choice, logistic and normal models for each of the three scoring systems of the basic data set).
 The output of any R function is an object that can be used as input to any other function.
-We take advantage of this to make repeated calls to the model.fit function and collect the output in a matrix (fits).
+We take advantage of this to make repeated calls to the scaling.fits function and collect the output in a matrix (fits).